 - Make sure the website is accessible and all links on the website are working

-- Website has clear and sufficient information about the project or token
+- The website has clear and sufficient information about the project or token

 - Project/Sender's email address should be an email address created with the project's official domain (e.g.: email@example.com) or the official primary email address as shown on the website

-- The token logo should be in PNG format with a 256x256 resolution.
-Image size/format not complying to this requirement might still be used but we will not be held responsible if the end-product does not look pleasing
+- The token logo should be in PNG format with a 32x32 resolution.
+Image size/format not complying with this requirement might still be used but we will not be held responsible if the end-product does not look pleasing

 - Link to download the logo must not be private (if password-protected, kindly provide us with the password in the Comment/Message field)

-- Project description should be written from a neutral stance without exaggerated or comparative claims (the best, the fastest, the most used, the most stable, etc.)
+- The project description should be written from a neutral stance without exaggerated or comparative claims (the best, the fastest, the most used, the most stable, etc.)

 2. Social Profiles / Official Channels